The Kevin McIlvoy Book Prize

 Guidelines for the Kevin McIlvoy Book Prize

-We welcome submissions of full-length books of prose (novels, memoirs, narrative nonfiction, collections of stories or essays, hybrid prose) from new, emerging, and established voices and from writers of all backgrounds.
+We welcome submissions of full-length books of prose from new, emerging, and established voices and from writers of all backgrounds.

-Entries must be submitted through our submission manager from September 30 — November 15, 2023.
+Entries must be submitted only through our submission manager from September 30 – December 31, 2024.

 A manuscript in its entirety must be previously unpublished.
 It may contain some previously published portions, but it should contain a majority of new work.

-Any previous published material contained in the manuscript must be credited in the cover letter (see more about the letter below).
+Any previously published material in the manuscript must be credited in the cover letter (see more about the letter below).

 Acknowledgements of any previously published material may not be included in the manuscript file.
 Manuscripts containing acknowledgments will be automatically disqualified.